eclipse-4diac/4diac-website-hugo/content/support.md

 {{< supportCards useMatchHeight="true" source="cardsSupport" containerClass="col-xs-24 col-sm-7">}}

 # Background
-In order to understand the modelling concepts used in Eclipse 4diac it is advisable to get familiar with the IEC 61499 reference model.
-The following resources provide more information about the IEC 61499 concept and the 4diac implementation:
+In order to understand the modelling concepts used in Eclipse 4diac™ it is advisable to get familiar with the IEC 61499 reference model.
+The following resources provide more information about the IEC 61499 concept and the Eclipse 4diac™ implementation:
 - [Wikipedia article on IEC 61499](https://en.wikipedia.org/wiki/IEC_61499)
 - [Introduction to IEC 61499 in the Eclipse 4diac documentation](/4diac/documentation)
 - [Modelling Control Systems Using IEC 61499 by Robert W. Lewis and Alois Zoitl](https://digital-library.theiet.org/content/books/ce/pbce095e)